 I’m in deep with Chicago.
 We’ve been through a lot together.

-So it seems that I’m ready for my next chapter, but Chicago will always be in my heart and it was not easy to leave.
+I’m ready for my next chapter, but Chicago will always be in my heart and it was not easy to leave.
 At all.
 I’ve done SO much in my city.
 I lived there for much of my adult life.
 And I am sure I will be back for a weekend, a week or even a month.

 So for now…see you later Chicago.